ibm-cloud-docs/subnets/use-secondary-self-hosted-vms.md

 addresses.
 If you only needed say four additional IP addresses, purchasing a static subnet is an efficient option.
 Let's try that out.

-You purchase a static subnet and receive 129.42.0.100/30, and during the purchase you route it to 129.42.0.3 or VPS1 in this scenario.
-That provides you with all four IP addresses to use on whatever server is responding to 129.42.0.3, again, that's currently VPS1, but you could transfer 129.42.0.3 to VPS2 at any time and those four new IP addresses from 129.42.0.100/30 would follow!
+You purchase a static subnet and receive 129.42.0.100/30.
+During the purchase you route it to 129.42.0.3 or VPS1 in this scenario.
+Doing so provides you with all four IP addresses to use on whatever server is responding to 129.42.0.3, again, that's currently VPS1, but you could transfer 129.42.0.3 to VPS2 at any time and those four new IP addresses from 129.42.0.100/30 would follow!
 So let's look at the IP address utilization again:

-129.42.0.0/29
+129.42.0.0/29 - Portable Secondary Subnet
 ```
 129.42.0.0 – Network
 129.42.0.1 – Gateway